-When the Q_a , R_a and S_a indexes from ventricular depolarization were not included in the study, the ST60 index was the most sensitive of the traditional indexes in all the leads [6].
-However, when these three indexes were also considered in this study, we found that in leads with usual low-amplitude ST-T complexes, such as V6, aVF, II or III, the mean of the final ICS (in absolute value) among the 83 patients was larger for the index S_a than for ST60 (see Fig. 1).
+When the Q_a , R_a and S_a indexes from ventricular depolarization were not included in the study, ST60 was the most sensitive of the traditional indexes in all leads [6].
+However, when these three indexes were also considered in the study, it was found that in leads with usual low-amplitude ST-T complexes, such as V6, aVF, II or III, the mean final ICS (in absolute value) among the 83 patients was larger for the S_a index than for ST60 (see Fig. 1).